 The programme is divided into two broad areas – core business/management elements and marketing theory and practice.
 The modules in Semester One include Marketing Fundamentals, Contemporary Management, Introduction to Finance and Essentials of Economics.
 In Semester Two the programme covers Strategic Marketing Management, Consumer Behaviour, Doing Business Globally and Integrated Marketing Communications.
 In conjunction with these modules a series of seminars are held throughout the academic year.

 This programme is offered on a part time basis over one calendar year.
 It involves two semesters of course work, participation at our Marketing Seminar Series held throughout the year and the completion of a Management Project.
 The programme requires attendance two evenings a week.

 DIT Aungier Street (run in conjuction with the Marketing Institute of Ireland - MII)

 This programme is aimed at the many graduates from a range of disciplines including Science, Engineering, IT, Arts and Humanities who are already working in business-related arenas and who now would like to gain a business qualification.
 You will be challenged by a full and rigorous business curriculum and by a peer group of like-minded professionals seeking to develop their business credentials.

 The programme is delivered two evenings a week, Tuesday and Thursday, from 6-10pm in the College of Business, Aungier Street campus, Dublin 2.
 Occasional Saturday workshops/seminars.

-Minimum second class honours degree (2.2 or higher) third level NQAI level 8 qualification, or equivalent, in a non-business discipline
+Minimum second class honours bachelor degree (2.2 or higher) third level NQAI level 8 qualification, or equivalent, in a non-business discipline

 A minimum three years work experience in a Marketing/Business/Leadership role or function within an organisation.